TRIPURA RAHASYA

 79. Though people may be learned, skilful and keen,

-still they search and search, only to be thwarted and they do
+still they search and search, only to be thwarted and

 not abide in that holy state.